On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem: Introduction

 The non-realizable case is usually studied in a slightly different, non-probabilistic, setting.
-We refer to \cite{Cesa:06} for a comprehensive overview.
+We refer to \citep{Cesa:06} for a comprehensive overview.
 It is usually assumed that the observed sequence of outcomes is an arbitrary (deterministic) sequence; it is required not to give conditional probabilities, but just deterministic guesses (although these guesses can be selected using randomisation).
 Predictions result in a certain loss, which is required to be small as compared to the loss of a given set of reference predictors (experts) $\C$.
 The losses of the experts and the predictor are observed after each round.
 In this approach, it is mostly assumed that the set $\C$ is finite or countable.
 The main difference with the formulation considered in this work is that we require a predictor to give probabilities, and thus the loss is with respect to something never observed (probabilities, not outcomes).
 The loss itself is not completely observable in our setting.
 In this sense our non-realizable version of the problem is more difficult.
 Assuming that the data generating mechanism is probabilistic, even if it is completely unknown, makes sense in such problems as, for example, game playing, or market analysis.
 In these cases one may wish to assign smaller loss to those models or experts who give probabilities closer to the correct ones (which are never observed), even though different probability forecasts can often result in the same action.
-Aiming at predicting probabilities of outcomes also allows us to abstract from the actual use of the predictions (e.g. making bets) and thus from considering losses in a general form; instead, we can concentrate on the form of losses (measuring the discrepancy between the forecast and true probabilities) which are more convenient for the analysis.
+Aiming at predicting probabilities of outcomes also allows us to abstract from the actual use of the predictions (for example, making bets) and thus from considering losses in a general form; instead, we can concentrate on those forms of loss that are more convenient for the analysis.
 In this latter respect, the problems we consider are easier than those considered in prediction with expert advice.
-(However, in principle nothing restricts us to considering the simple losses that we chose; they are just a convenient choice.)
+(However, in principle, nothing restricts us to considering the simple losses that we chose; they are just a convenient choice.)
 Noteworthy, the probabilistic approach also makes the machinery of probability theory applicable, hopefully making the problem easier.
+A reviewer suggested the following summary explanation of the difference between the non-realizable problems of this work and prediction with expert advice: the latter is prequential (in the sense of \citealp{Dawid:92}), whereas the former is not.